SaulRamirezCastro/Metadata_Challenge/README.md

-# Metadata_Challenge
+Open Weather project
-Repo for Metadata challenge
+Repo for Open Weather project

 This is a personal project to get data from openweather by APi and store in postgresSql as data base. using from geopy to get the latitude and longitude for locations and